Vietnamese pronouns

-Vietnamese terms of reference can reveal the social relationship between the speaker and the person being referred to, differences in age, and even the attitude of the speaker toward that person.
+Vietnamese terms of reference may imply the social relationship between the speaker and the person being referred to, differences in age, and even the attitude of the speaker toward that person.
 Thus a speaker must carefully assess these factors to decide the appropriate term.
 Strangers may ask each other about age when they first meet to establish proper terms of address.
-If the speaker does not know the listener, there is a certain pronoun that they can address the speaker in order to sound respectful.
+If the speaker does not know the listener, there are certain pronoun pairs to address oneself and the listener to sound respectful.